 Quercetin is a flavonol (a natural extract) that comes from plant foods like onions, apples, berries, buckwheat, and citrus fruit.
 Quercetin is a natural antihistamine without the side effects of many medications.
 Quercetin calms the immune system to reduce or prevent histamine release.
-Several clients of mine over the years with chronic seasonal allergies or asthma have found great relief – including my own son!
+Several clients of mine over the years with chronic seasonal allergies or asthma have found great relief – including my son!

 In a supplement, quercetin is often combined with bromelain.
 Bromelain is an extract from pineapples that is a potent anti-inflammatory that also calms the immune system and increases the effectiveness of quercetin.

-For seasonal allergies, I recommend clients start using quercetin right away to build up levels in their body and continue throughout the full allergy season.
+For seasonal allergies, I recommend clients use quercetin right away to build up levels in their body and continue throughout the full allergy season.
 Consider starting with 1000 mg, taken twice daily on an empty stomach.
 Allergic reactions to quercetin are virtually unheard of; I believe this is a safe supplement to explore.

 Stinging Nettle Leaf

-Phytochemicals in Butterbur relax swollen nasal membranes and ease muscle spasms in the respiratory system.
+Phytochemicals (plant molecules) in Butterbur relax swollen nasal membranes and ease muscle spasms in the respiratory system.
 When our immune system reacts to a perceived “foreign invader” (like an allergen), our cells produce inflammatory signaling molecules called leukotrienes (which usually happens in concert with the production of histamine, as mentioned above).

 A typical therapeutic dose of Butterbur extract is about 200mg/day (divided into an AM and PM dose for greater absorption).
 Mild headache or stomachache may be side effects of Butterbur and can be best avoided by taking it on a full stomach.